josep-audenis/research-radar/README.md

 └── requirements.txt
 ```

-## Preferences
+## Preference

-Edit the ``data/feed_preference.json`` to choose your fields and keywords.
+Edit the ``config/feed_preference.json`` to choose your fields and keywords.
 The only fields that should be modified are the ``active`` to fetch papers from that category/subcategory, and the ``keywords`` to filter the fetched papers.
 Example:

 ```json
 {